AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

 ## Snowflake Access Link {#snowflake-access-link}

-To access your Snowflake data warehouse, you'll need to navigate to the specific URL for your Snowflake account.
+To access your Snowflake data warehouse, you will need to navigate to the specific URL for your Snowflake account.
 You can find this access link by logging into [!DNL Marketo Measure] and following the steps below to navigate to the Data Warehouse information page.

 1. In [!DNL Marketo Measure], at the top of the page, Click **[!UICONTROL My Account]** > **[!UICONTROL Settings]**.